mantoine96/nexus3-cli/docs/cli.rst

 Commands
 --------

-After installing the ``nexus3-cli`` python package, the ``nexus3`` executable will be available on your command line.
+After installing the ``nexus3-cli`` Python package, the ``nexus3`` command  will be available to your shell.
 It accepts several different commands.

 .. click:: nexuscli.cli:nexus_cli
    :prog: nexus3